 “The use of cannabis for other than medical and scientific purposes must be discontinued.”

 Myth : Medical Cannabis Is A Workplace Safety Threat

 No more so than any other conventional medication with similar properties; and as mentioned, some cannabis medications are non-intoxicating.
 As for the ones that are; it’s about dosage as to its potential impact on workplace safety – just the same as drugs such as Valium that can seriously impair a person.

 Myth : Marijuana Can Cure Just About Anything

-We’re understandably biased on this site about the huge potential for cannabis medicines.
+We’re understandably enthusiastic about the huge potential for cannabis medicines.
 However, we find it unsettling to read about it being a panacea – a cure-all.
 Some truly outrageous claims have been made with no scientific evidence to support them.
-While the number of conditions where medicinal cannabis may provide some benefit is staggering, it’s also important to understand the difference between curing a disease and managing its symptoms.
+While the number of conditions where medicinal cannabis may provide some benefit is lengthy, it’s also important to understand the difference between curing a disease and managing its symptoms.

 … while you’re here, check out our article on industrial hemp myths.